itsSysTime/Ticketry/README.md

 This file has been deemed safe.
 To read the executable, refer to the description for steps to extract it.
 If you find the software in the repository hosted elsewhere, you can compare the **SHA256** hashes between the two and attempt to extract both with PS2EXE (The software here is extractable.
 If the externally hosted software is not, do not execute it).

 # Credits
 Thank you, Massgrave (or Massgravel) and asdcorp for inspiration and the use of your tools.
-This tool incorporates a few elements carried over, such as a patch of GatherOsState.exe.
+This tool incorporates a few elements carried over, such as a patch of GatherOsState.exe and creating the ticket using a PowerShell function.
 # Networking notice
 Each method requires the device to have at least connected to a network using Ethernet, Wi-Fi, Internet, et cetera.
 After achieving a valid network connection for the first time, Windows will attempt to activate and register your device.
 This results in creating a digital license, which will remain on your hardware unless the hardware undergoes a significant change; however, it can be stored on a Microsoft account if the device was set up with one.
 So, each of these tools in the repository requires your hardware to be registered with Microsoft's licensing and activation servers.
 # Compatibility